HUNTING FOR UNICORNS

 The photo contest technically has a theme, or tagline: “So Charleston” ie: Do you have a photo that’s So Charleston?

-And it’s a million years old, draped in powerlines, flood-prone and full of eccentric locals and transplants.
+It’s a million years old, draped in powerlines, laughably flood-prone and full of eccentric locals and transplants that live life out loud.

 Or something like this: